Joint Warfare Centre

 The Joint Warfare Centre (JWC) is a NATO establishment headquartered in Stavanger, Norway.

 It was established at Jåttå on 23 October 2003 as a subordinate command of Headquarters Supreme Allied Commander Transformation (HQ SACT).
 The purpose of this was to have a command with responsibility for training and exercise of the NATO headquarters.
-The old Joint Headquarters North (JHQ NORTH) was abolished and command transferred to the Allied Command Transformation (ACT) in Norfolk, Virginia, USA.
+The old Joint Headquarters North (JHQ NORTH) was abolished and command transferred to the Allied Command Transformation (ACT) in Norfolk, Virginia, US.

 Mission

 The JWC provides NATO's training focal point for full spectrum joint operational level warfare.

 The mission of the Joint Warfare Centre is to: